April 16, 2018 (Updated: May 5, 2023)

 Most marketing gurus and entrepreneurs agree that using social media is no longer merely a choice in business.
 It is, rather, a necessary tool for business growth and development.
 This it true to such an extent that everyone involved in the marketing side of business is expected to be a social media expert.
 However, being able to navigate social media is a skill all by itself, and understanding how to use social media for lead generation can be a tricky process.
-That’s why it’s helpful to have someone show you the ropes — which is just what this article is going to do.
+But this quick guide shows you how to do just that in six easy steps:

 All social media platforms are organized in essentially the same way: Users (that is, your potential customers) choose content that they wish to follow based on their interests.
 What this means to you is that you have to create a social media presence worth following.
 Nothing else can happen for you until you have an audience.